Intelligence, imagination, and knowledge are essential resources common to man. It is effectiveness that converts them into results.

 Other sections in an Executive Resume

-As an executive you must have many significant resume points which you must mention.
+As an executive you must have many significant executive resume points which you must mention.
 These build your personality along with your profile which is important for the hiring of an executive.

 A few important activities or additional information might allow you to build your credentials as an executive.
 An example is: